davidfoord1/rstudiovim/README.md

 ```

 With this, whenever you are insert mode and type `jk` in one key chain, you will
-return to normal mode.  you can select and paste over other text with e.g.
-`viw\p` multiple times, pasting the originally yanked text.
+return to normal mode, and this binding will be applied for every R session.

 ### Config in the cloud ☁️